Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Why Do LLM-Judges Ignore Swapped Reference Answers?

 Finally, we examine whether vulnerability varies with knowledge freshness.
 FreshQA~\cite{vu2024freshllms} provides question-level labels based on how likely the underlying fact is to change over time: \textit{Never-changing}, \textit{Slow-changing}, and \textit{Fast-changing}.
 Intuitively, faster-changing facts are less likely to be strongly encoded in an LLM judge's parametric knowledge.

-Using the freshness labels provided by FreshQA, we stratify the average RPAG scores for Type-Preserving and Type-Changing swaps by freshness level.
-As shown in Figure~\ref{figure_freshness}, questions involving rapidly changing or time-sensitive knowledge shows low RPAG, indicating lower vulnerability under swapped references.
+Using the freshness labels provided by FreshQA, we stratify the average RPAG scores for Random Swap and Plausible Swap by freshness level.
+As shown in Figure~\ref{figure_freshness}, questions involving rapidly changing or time-sensitive knowledge show low RPAG, indicating lower vulnerability under swapped references.
 One interpretation is that, for such questions, LLM judges have weaker or lower-confidence parametric knowledge, making them more willing to defer to the provided reference.
 In contrast, questions about stable, long-standing facts tend to exhibit higher vulnerability, consistent with stronger parametric beliefs that are more resistant to being overridden by the reference.

 Taken together, these results indicate that susceptibility to swapped references is shaped by the interaction between the level of the judge’s parametric knowledge and the extent to which the provided reference is treated as reliable under knowledge conflict.